Rainbow Room: Reception

 Historically, the Rainbow Room has had a reputation as an important place for famous high society people.
 In 1942, Dance Magazine wrote, "The Rainbow Room is unique in many ways.
 The highest 'high spot' in the world, it is also the super night club in the world of the dance.
 From the beginning the Rainbow Room has done the unexpected, sponsored the new, and set the fashion for the rest of the dance world to follow."
-A New York Times article in 1965 noted that the Rainbow Room's clientele included "actors, debutantes, tourists, businessmen and secretaries" who flocked to the Rainbow Room for the $9.50 prix fixe dinner.
-A dining guide in the Times, published in 1975, described the eclectic mixture of patrons.
-The restaurant itself was described as having a "curious surprise" in the form of "a feeling of intimacy, for all the expected splendor, partly because of the encircling sweep of Manhattan lights through the tall windows 65 stories above the street."
+The New York Times noted in 1965 that the Rainbow Room's clientele included "actors, debutantes, tourists, businessmen and secretaries" who flocked to the Rainbow Room for the $9.50 prix fixe dinner.
+In 1975, a dining guide in The New York Times, described the eclectic mixture of patrons and the restaurant itself was described as having a "curious surprise" in the form of "a feeling of intimacy, for all the expected splendor, partly because of the encircling sweep of Manhattan lights through the tall windows 65 stories above the street."
 A 1988 edition of Restaurant Business stated that "the Rainbow Room immediately became the dining/dancing mecca of sophisticated New Yorkers" immediately after it opened.

 In 1989, New York magazine mentioned that the Zagat Survey had rated the Rainbow Room as having the best decor in New York City.
-New York itself later described the Rainbow Room as "one place true New Yorkers expect never to visit.
+In 2017, New York itself described the Rainbow Room as "one place true New Yorkers expect never to visit.
 Except, of course, when you have to: For a show-off wedding, an out-of-towner dinner, or just to satisfy your curiosity about whether it lives up to the romantic lore."
 A 2005 review of the restaurant called it an "overrated bar" with "corporate phony" Art Deco decorations.

 In December 2014, after the restaurant's reopening, Zachary Feldman of The Village Voice described the space before 2009 as a "drab husk of its former self" and praised the New American supper cuisine with live acts as evidence that "the Rainbow Room has bounced back better than ever".
 Writing in 2016, Claire Stern of InStyle lauded the brunch menu as being "as delicious as it is playfully presented".
 The Post's Cuozzo called the brunch menu "worth $95 a head, not including liquor".
 Zagat Guides gave the new Rainbow Room an average of 4.5 of 5 stars in its "Food", "Decor", and "Service" categories.